banhbaochay0310/somebananasforyou/README.md

 - I'm currently learning Computer Science at Ha Noi University of Industry ✏️
 - I'm interested in games, especially League of Legends and Valorant 🎮
 - I'm being lazy every so often, but not like a couch potato 😉
-- Currently fall in love with a FTU sophomore 💖